 Neil T. Stacey's Trespasser's will be prostituted, set about 100 years in the future, introduced the word "vampire" as a euphemism for a homosexual.
 Most readers interpret this as a subtle jab at the Twilight fandom.
 This is carried over into Stacey's newer book, Kill time or die trying.

-Toward the climax of Watership Down, Bigwig tells General Woundwort 'Silflay hraka, u embleer rah'—though one could argue it's rather more Getting Crap Past the Radar, since any reader who's been paying even marginal attention to the rabbit language can easily translate it as "Eat shit, you stinking prince".
-Quite the Crowning Moment Of Awesome.
+Toward the climax of Watership Down, Bigwig tells General Woundwort "Silflay hraka, u embleer rah".
+Any reader who's been paying even marginal attention to the rabbit language can easily translate it as "Eat shit, you stinking prince".

-Even worse, the blasphemous "Hraka Frith!" note literarily: Shit God
+Even worse, the blasphemous "Embleer Frith!" note literarily: Stinking God; roughly equivalent to "goddammit"

 The Wheel of Time has quite a few, most commonly used by Mat, including "Light", "Burn me", and "Blood and bloody ashes" (and once "may the Light burn me to blood and ashes if it is not so").